microsoft/pxt-ev3/docs/getting-started/try.md

 ![Display on EV3 Brick with Music Notes](/static/getting-started/01_EyesOn_Intro.png)

-We are excited to help you get started with LEGO MINDSTORMS Education EV3.
+We are excited to help you get started with @boardname@.
 In this project we will guide you through connecting your EV3 brick, creating your first program, controlling a Large Motor, a Touch Sensor and a Color Sensor.
 These steps can take up to 45 minutes.

 ## Turn on your EV3 Brick